Lost-Outpost/sovngarde/GOG.md

 ![pagefile settings](https://raw.githubusercontent.com/Lost-Outpost/septimus/main/images/gog1.png)

-Make sure your Septimus SKSE path is set to your GOG folder and not a steam one.
+Make sure your Sovngarde SKSE path is set to your GOG folder and not a steam one.
 This one is set to my steam one so you know what that looks like.

 ![pagefile settings](https://raw.githubusercontent.com/Lost-Outpost/septimus/main/images/gog2.png)